|

 California appellate courts are bound by the substantial evidence

-rule in reviewing the sufficiency of the evidence to support any
+rule in reviewing the sufficiency of the evidence to support

-entire record whether there is substantial evidence, contradicted
+on the entire record whether there is substantial evidence, contradicted

-or uncontradicted, that will support the appealed judgment or determination.
+or uncontradicted, that will support the appealed judgment or

-It must be reasonable, credible, and of solid value.
-So long as
+legal significance.
+It must be reasonable, credible, and of solid

-there is substantial evidence, the appellate court must affirm,
+value.
+So long as there is substantial evidence, the appellate

-they had presided over the proceedings below, and even if other
+ruled differently if they had presided over the proceedings below,

-substantial evidence would have supported a different result.
-In
+and even if other substantial evidence would have supported a

-contrast, mere speculation cannot support a finding.
+different result.
+In contrast, mere speculation cannot support

 Supersedeas (Writ of Supersedeas)

-Also known as the writ of supersedeas and is used to suspend the
+Also known as the writ of supersedeas and is used to suspend

-trial court's power to compel execution of an appealed judgment
+the trial court's power to compel execution of an appealed judgment

 or order pending review of the appeal and a ruling on the merits

 in the appeal.
-The writ of supersedeas does not pass upon the merits
+The writ of supersedeas does not pass upon the

-of the appeal.
+merits of the appeal.

 Traverse